Telecentric lens: Object-space telecentric lenses

-An object-space telecentric lens has the entrance pupil at infinity and provides an orthographic projection instead of the perspective projection in an entocentric lens.
+An object-space telecentric lens has the entrance pupil (the image of the lens's aperture stop, formed by optics before it) at infinity and provides an orthographic projection instead of the perspective projection in an entocentric lens.
 Object-space telecentric lenses have a working distance.
 Objects at this distance are in focus and imaged sharply onto the image sensor at flange focal distance in the camera.

-An object that is closer or farther is out of focus and may be blurry, but will be the same size regardless of distance.
+An object that is closer or farther is out of focus and may be blurry but will be the same size regardless of distance.

 Telecentric lenses tend to be larger, heavier, and more expensive than normal lenses of similar focal length and f-number.
 This is partly due to the extra components needed to achieve telecentricity, and partly because the first element in an object-space telecentric lens must be at least as large as the largest object to be imaged.
 The front element in an object-space telecentric lens is often much larger than the camera mount.
 In contrast to entocentric lenses where lenses are made larger to increase the aperture for increased collection of light or shallower depth of field, a larger diameter (but otherwise similar) object-space telecentric lens is not faster than a smaller lens.
 Because of their intended applications, telecentric lenses often have higher resolution and transmit more light than normal photographic lenses.

 Commercial object-space telecentric lenses are often characterized by their magnification, working distance and maximum image circle or image sensor size.
 A truly telecentric lens has no focus ring to adjust the position of the focal plane.
 Some commercial telecentric lenses, however, do feature a focus ring.
 This can be used to slightly adjust the working distance and magnification while losing a little bit of telecentricity.
 Sometimes, manufacturers specify a sensor resolution or pixel size to describe the optical quality of the lens and the maximum optical resolution it can achieve due to the lens's aberrations.

 Because their images have constant magnification and constant viewing angle across the field of view, object-space telecentric lenses are used for metrology applications, where a machine vision system must determine the precise size and shape of objects independently from their exact distance and position within the field of view.

 In order to optimize the telecentric effect when objects are illuminated from behind, an additional image-space telecentric lens can be used as a telecentric (or collimated) illuminator, which produces a parallel light flow, often from LED sources.